LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

 Benefits of Using Interfaces
 ----------------------------

-Interfaces are great!
-Trust us, they really are.
-Once you get used to them, you’ll begin to think more abstractly about which *behaviors* your code requires rather than which *classes* your code requires.
+Once you get used to interfaces, you’ll begin to think more abstractly about which *behaviors* your code requires rather than which *classes* your code requires.
 This means you’ll be able to “code to interfaces” (an OOP principle) instead of coding to classes, and your code will become more flexible and